If you’re a writer, you know that having the right tools is essential to your success.

-There are many different types of keyboards on the market, and it can be tough to decide which one is right for you.
+All told, I’ve worn out more keys than I can count.
+So believe me when I say that there are many different types of keyboards on the market, and it can be tough to decide which one is right for you.

 Do you want a keyboard with many features or one that’s simple and easy to use?
 Do you need a mechanical keyboard, or will a standard keyboard do?
 Do you need it to be wireless, or is a corded keyboard all you need?
 What about backlighting?
 How vital are ergonomic design and wrist support?

 In this article, we’ll look at six options for the best keyboard for writers and screenwriters on the market today.
 We’ll compare their features, pros and cons, and pricing so that you can decide which one is right for you!

 Neil Chase Film is supported by its readers.
 We may earn an affiliate commission when you purchase through links on our site.
 Thank you for your support!